-- (in development 2017) pollinator committee will work with county highway department to inventory roadsides and possibly reduce mowing of native flowering plants - (Completed January 2018) pollinator committee will develop a native plant picture booklet for the schools, visitor center, SWCD office, and Jennings Co.
-Public Library - Presented Pollinator Project to numerous Conservation agencies at the MW Refuge 2017 Conservation Happenings Program. - Coffee Creek Conservation donates \$500 towards pollinator project (2017) - Agricultural class from Ivy tech visits pollinator sites and learns about our project (June 2017) - Gave presentation at the Indiana Association of Soil and Water Conservation District's Annual Meeting about "Share Some Space" Community Pollinator Project (2017). - (2018) Providing a presentation at the National Association of Soil and Water Conservation District's Annual Meeting about "Share Some Space" Community Pollinator Project. - Committee will develop a Facebook page to further public education about the project (Completed -2018) - Committee will discuss creating a "Build your own Pollinator Garden" workshop for the winter (2018) - Workshops will be at the Jennings County Public Library on January 18th & 20th.
+- (in development 2017) pollinator committee will work with county highway department to inventory roadsides and possibly reduce mowing of native flowering plants - (January 2018) pollinator committee will develop a native plant picture booklet for the schools, visitor center, SWCD office, and Jennings Co.
+Public Library - Presented Pollinator Project to numerous Conservation agencies at the MW Refuge 2017 Conservation Happenings Program. - Coffee Creek Conservation donates \$500 towards pollinator project (2017) - Agricultural class from Ivy tech visits pollinator sites and learns about our project (June 2017) - Gave presentation at the Indiana Association of Soil and Water Conservation District's Annual Meeting about "Share Some Space" Community Pollinator Project (2017). - Presentation to Pleasant Grove Park Planning Committee in Bartholomew Co. about Share Some Space (2017) - Committee will develop a Facebook page to further public education about the project (Completed -2018) - Presentation to Sierra Club in Bartholomew Co. about Share Some Space (2018) - Committee will discuss creating a "Build your own Pollinator Garden" workshop for the winter (2018) - o 40 people attended workshops held at the Jennings County Public Library on January 18th & 20th. - o Members of pol.
+Committee present in Jefferson Co.
+(3 /2018) - Members of pol.
+Committee present in Bartholomew Co.
+(4/2108) - (2018) Presentation at the National Association of Soil and Water Conservation District's Annual Meeting, in Nashville, TN, about the "Share Some Space" Community Pollinator Project. - Presentation to Bartholomew Garden Club (4/ 2018) - Presentation to Jennings County Women's Research Club (4/2018) - Pollinator committee members present - Presentation to Vernon Historical Society (4/2018)